 hrough its programs, facilities, operations and conferencing, Housing Services is committed to maintaining a clean and safe residential community that supports the mission of the University.
 As a residential community, the Housing Complex is operational year round, thereby employing emergency and safety precautions similar to other residential communities.
-In an effort to be proactive in addressing emergency and safety concerns, however, Housing Services provides staffing and develops educational programs.
+In an effort to be proactive in addressing emergency and safety concerns, Housing Services provides staffing, including office staff, two Resident Directors and sixteen Resident Assistants, and develops educational programs.

-A Resident Assistant (R.A.) is on call after normal business hours to assist residents facing any emergency or safety situations.
+A Resident Assistant (R.A.) is on call after normal business hours to assist residents facing any emergency or safety situation.
 A member of the Housing Services Emergency Duty team provides back up as needed to R.A.s.
-The R.A. staff also develops a monthly Safety program in collaboration with the University Health Center and University Police to provide information to residents about health and safety concerns.
-Furthermore, the Department of Public Safety's University Police and Eagle Patrol conduct patrol checks as part of their normal routine.
+The R.A. staff also develops Safety programs in collaboration with the University Health Center and University Police to provide information to residents about health and safety concerns.
+Furthermore, the Department of Public Safety's University Police and Eagle Patrol conduct patrol checks of the Housing Services Complex as part of their normal routine.

-Residents are provided with copies of Housing Policies and Community Guidelines.
-Violations of any policy or guideline can subject residents to disciplinary action up to and including termination of license agreement.
-Policies on the possession of alcohol, dangerous weapons and drugs are in compliance with all state and federal legislation.
-In the event that a resident is involved in a sexual assault (alleged or proven) or experiences any other emergency, the Housing Services staff will provide assistance in relocating that student on a temporary or permanent basis if so requested by the victim and if such changes are reasonably available.
+Residents are provided with copies of Housing Services policies and community guidelines.
+Violations of any policy or guideline can subject residents to disciplinary action.
+Policies on the possession of alcohol, dangerous weapons and drugs are in compliance with all state and federal regulations.
+In the event that a resident is involved in a sexual assault (alleged or proven) or experiences any other emergency, the Housing Services staff will provide assistance in relocating that student on a temporary or permanent basis, if so requested by the victim, and if such changes are reasonably available.